 deploytarget execution flow.

-Notice that in addition to installing Python requirements and running the server, we also utilize the
+Notice that in addition to installing Python requirements and running the server, we also use the

-sentry-clito create a new Sentry Release, and associate commits to that release.
+sentry-clito create a new Sentry release, and associate commits to that release.
 Sentry will lookup through those commits when suggesting a suspect commit for your project issues.
-Commands mentioned within the Makefile will be explained in detail in the next part Configuration Options
+Commands mentioned within the

 To execute the

 sentry-clicommands, follow the instructions described here to obtain the values for your